marc-jellinek/AzureDataFactoryDemo_SqlSpSink/readme.md

 <li>Modify the Data Factory to copy from source to stage, then run the merge procedure

 Open file and run 0080_CreateStageTableInTarget.sql.
 This will create the stage table and reinitialize dim.Employee, dim.Employee_History and Audit.OperationsEventLog.

 Open file and run 0090_Update_dbo_Load_Employee.sql.
 Review the comments for the modifications made.
-The primary change is to read from Stage.Employee instead of a passed parameter
+The primary change is to read from Stage.Employee instead of a passed parameter.

 Open file and run 0100_UpdateDataFactory.ps1.
 This will deploy the ARM template 0100_UpdateDataFactory.json.

 The following modifications were made to the data factory:
-Created dataset Stage_Employees, which points at Stage.Employee within the target database Modified pipeline Merge Source Employees to Target Employees.
+<li>Created dataset Stage_Employees, which points at Stage.Employee within the target database
+<li>Modified pipeline Merge Source Employees to Target Employees.
-- First calls a Copy Activity that truncates the target and reloads it from the source
+<li>First calls a Copy Activity that truncates the target and reloads it from the source
-- After the Copy Activity completes, call the modified stored procedure to merge the data into dim.Employee
+<li>After the Copy Activity completes, call the modified stored procedure to merge the data into dim.Employee

-After the updated data factory is deployed, go back into the Data Factory Portal and you will see this:
+After the updated data factory is deployed, go back into the Data Factory Portal.
+Click refresh and open the pipeline.

-****
+See how every step is logged to the target database.
+This isn't strictly necessary since Azure Data Factory already logs everything it does.
+I'm not sure how to get at the logs using the Logs Analytic Workspace, but watch this space.

+The pipeline now runs a Copy Activity where the source is Source.dbo.Employees and the sink is Target.Stage.Employees.
+If you click into the Sink of the copy activity, you'll see that the Pre-Copy Script is a TRUNCATE command.
+The copy activity will clean out Stage.Employee then copy the entire contents of Source.dbo.Employees to Target.Stage.Employees.

+After the copy command completes, a Stored Procedure activity runs Target.dbo.Load_Employees, which merges Stage.Employees into dim.Employee.
+Since dim.Employee is a temporal table, all changes will be recorded to dim.Employee_History.
+This is a simple example of the ELT (Extract Load Transform) design pattern.

+This is a good place to stop and take measure of where we are:

+<li>There are 500000 rows of data in Source.dbo.Employees
+<li>There are zero rows in Target.dim.Employees
+<li>There are zero rows in Target.dim.Employees_History
+<li>There are zero rows in Target.Audit.OperationsEventLog

+*****

 Appendix:

 Files Provided by this Demo:

 <u>0000_DeployTargetResourceGroup.ps1</u>

 <li>Prompts you for the name of the Azure Subscription you will be using
 <li>Prompts you for the name of the Azure Resource Group where all associated resources will be deployed
 <li>Prompts you for the location where the Resource Group and all associated resources will be deployed